Annotation Interface Input

 @Nonnull String name

 Return the name of the input.
 The name is the key used when accessing the input from the inputs object.
-It is also used when creating the builder steps associated with the inputs that set source() to Input.Source.DEFAULT.
+It is also used when creating the builder steps associated with inputs that are not sourced from tree context.

 Returns: